-2017 Annual Report for Eric Belz Africa Director of Pathways Pastor Training - EFCA/ReachGlobal
+2018 Annual Report for Eric Belz Africa Director of Pathways Pastor Training - EFCA/ReachGlobal

-- 1. Your Ministry: Explain your ministry in one sentence for a lay person.
+1. Your Ministry: Explain your ministry in one-two sentences for a lay person.
+My ministry is to train African (and global) pastors and church leaders to study, obey and teach God's Word well, equipping them to pass this training on to others.
+At the same time, I equip US pastors to assist in this work and conduct doctoral research analyzing factors contributing to how global pastors utilize Pathways Bible Training.

-My ministry is to train African pastors and church leaders to study, obey and teach God's Word well, equipping them to pass this training on to others, and at the same time to equip US pastors to assist in this endeavor. - 2.
-Strategic Value: Tell why your ministry is important or strategic and how it fits into the "big picture."
+2. Strategic Value: Tell why your ministry is important or strategic and how it fits into the "big picture."